 By adding this feature to all taxable accounts, Betterment is setting a pretty high bar for others to keep up.

 When you compare the fees of a managed portfolio Betterment is much better.
-There are three tiers of fees based off of the balance in your portfolio.
+There are two tiers of fees based off of the balance in your portfolio.
 The good news is that all three are less than the 1.5% in fees a mainstream broker would charge.
 The fee structure includes:

 There is one interested caveat to these rules.
 They will let you take out multiple accounts and add them together.
 So if you have a 401K from an old employer as well as a taxable investment account, you could move both over to Betterment and take advantage of lower management fees.